CO2 Extraction – Better Than BHO?

 Hydrocarbons are combustible, and therefore have an inherent, ongoing risk of exploding.
 Handling of hydrocarbons and the risk of accident can, effectually, become a matter of life and death.
 In addition, the costly build of BHO extraction rooms, which have recently become more common due to the regulation within the industry, meant to contain an explosion should an accident occur, are required with hydrocarbon extraction.
 Special valves, lighting, and switches are required inside of a BHO extraction facility to help preclude accident or explosion, leading many to consider if the cost and risk outweigh the means.

 Another critical concern in BHO extraction is the possibility of traces of hydrocarbons making their way into the end product.
-Our COO, Joshua Carmona states, “Long-term studies regarding the inhalation of trace amount of hydrocarbons and health have not been conducted.
-There is an uncertainty when it comes to ingesting these products daily, long-term, especially for medical patients.
+Our COO, Joshua Carmona states, “Long-term studies regarding the inhalation of trace amounts of hydrocarbons and health have not been conducted.
+There is an uncertainty when it comes to ingesting these products daily and long-term, especially for medical patients.
 With CO2, that inherent worry does not exist.”

 While BHO was at one point a faster extraction process, the innovative and efficient technology of Xtraction Services equipment has negated that differentiator.
 From a production perspective, these new systems offer the same speeds and same capacity of output as BHO, without the liability associated with a combustible gas.